Breaking News: One of the greatest mysteries about the Critically Endangered White-winged Flufftail solved

 February 2013: More than R33,000 was raised for the Local Concervation Group during public viewings of the White-winged Flufftail at Middelpunt.

-Blood, feather and/or tissue samples are still required for all flufftail species to complete their phylogenetic profile.
-Please report all sightings of flufftails (including White-winged Flufftail) to Dr Hanneline Smit-Robinson, Conservation Manager (Oppenheimer Fellow of Conservation) at firstname.lastname@example.org or 011 789 1122.
+Seen a Flufftail?
+Please report all sightings of flufftails (including White-winged Flufftail) to Dr Hanneline Smit-Robinson, Terrestrial Bird Conservation Programme Manager (Oppenheimer Fellow of Conservation) at firstname.lastname@example.org or 011 789 1122.

 Any contribution would be of great scientific value.